Reviews BroadwayNYC Published 14 February 2022

 Patrick Maley

-Patrick Maley, PhD is a student at Seton Hall University School of Law and author of After August: Blues, August Wilson, and American Drama (University of Virginia Press, 2019).
+Patrick Maley, J.D., Ph.D. is a lawyer in New Jersey and author of After August: Blues, August Wilson, and American Drama (University of Virginia Press, 2019).
 His work also appears in Modern Drama, Theatre Journal, Comparative Drama, Field Day Review, Eugene O'Neill Review, Irish Studies Review, and New Hibernia Review.
 He also reviews theater regularly for The Star-Ledger and NJ.com.

 Review: Skeleton Crew at the Samuel J. Friedman Theatre Show Info